tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 and outcome: the death of Anselmo, instead of the comedy of the windmills.

-Deviated transcendency, the inverson of vertical transcendency, the imitation of the false idol instead of the divine, has diabolical consequences.
+Deviated transcendency, the inversion of vertical transcendency, the imitation of the false idol instead of the divine, has diabolical consequences.

 Anselmo schemes to have his "friend" Lotario seduce his wife in a vain effort to validate her virtue in the "expected" case of her denying Lotario's advances.
-The outcome is different however, and Anselmo's offering to his rival, instead of frustratig his rival and affirming his wife's virtue, results in a "successful seduction" and Anselmo's downfall.
+The outcome is different however, and Anselmo's offering to Lotario, instead of frustrating his rival and affirming his wife's virtue, results in a "successful seduction" and Anselmo's downfall.

 Double mediation, in operation between the "friends," rears it's ugly